The Euro-PCT Application Procedure

 Prosecution

 Once examination has begun, there is usually a delay of six months to several years before a first examination report issues.
-Some applications are simply accepted in which case there is no further charge for prosecution.
-However, it is more usual to receive one or more examination reports.
-Examination reports set out objections to the application and have a response deadline.
-Common objections include that the claims cover subject matter which is not novel or which does not have an inventive step although there are quite a number of other grounds on which objections may be raised.
-Responses to examination reports set out reasoned arguments against the objections that have been raised and make amendments to the claims where appropriate.
+Some applications are found to meet the requirements of the Convention directly.
+However, it is more usual to receive one or more examination reports, setting out objections to the application and containing a response deadline.
+Common objections are that the claims define subject matter which is not novel or which does not have an inventive step although there are several further grounds on which objections may be raised.
+A response to an examination report will set out reasoned argumentation against the objections that have been raised and amendments to the claims will be included where appropriate.
 Sometimes several examination reports will be issued.
-If the Examining Division are not minded to accept the application the application will in due course be refused.
-It is common practice to request an opportunity to have an oral hearing before refusal takes place.
-If a case is refused, it is possible to file an appeal.
+If the Examining Division decides that the application does not meet the requirements of the Convention, the application will in due course be refused.
+However, it is common practice to request an opportunity to have an oral hearing before refusal takes place.
+If a case is refused, it is possible to file an appeal to the decision.

 Renewal fees after filing